SPOClab-ca/dn3/docs/source/index.rst

    :alt: Overview of DN3 modules

-The image above sketches out the structure of how the different modules of DN3 work together, but if you are new, we recommend starting with the :doc:`configuration guide <../guides/configuration>` .
-This is perhaps the most unique feature of the
+The image above sketches out the structure of how the different modules of DN3 work together, but if you are new, we recommend starting with the :doc:`configuration guide <../guides/configuration>`.

 .. toctree::
    :glob: